Alcohol and Zoloft: Medication Risks, Interactions, and Guidelines

 What Is Zoloft?

-SSRIs target neurotransmitters in the brain to improve behavior and mood.
+Zoloft inhibits serotonin reuptake at the presynaptic neuron, increasing serotonin levels in the synaptic cleft.[2]
 They also induce neuroplasticity, the ability of the neural networks to change through growth and reorganization – essentially “rewiring” the brain to function differently.[3]

 Zoloft can have some side effects, however, including nausea, lethargy, dizziness, appetite changes, dry mouth, joint and muscle pain, diarrhea, and sleep disturbances.
 With proper use, Zoloft can ease anxiety, improve mood, and calm obsessive behaviors.